JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 https://myapp.jannemattila.com/admin -> https://adminapp.azurewebsites.net/
 ```

-Options to fix this issue:
+Options to overcome this issue:

 **Option 1: Merge these two apps to one**

 On purpose I've separated these two apps to show how you can handle different scenarios.
-But if you don't have need to have separate apps, then you don't have to handle the path at all.
+But if you don't need to have separate apps, then you don't have to handle the path at all.
-_Sometimes_ this is valid option.
+_Sometimes_ this is a valid option.

 **Option 2: Handle the path in your application code**